 - You sit lower to the ground in the Nissan Altima.
 Front buckets termed "Zero Gravity" incorporate NASA weightlessness research for improved spine conformity.
 Those with scalps 6'2"+ may do a bit of ducking in and out of the back of the Altima.

 - Only Passat offers option of a front passenger power seats.
 Drivers get memory settings.

 - Large trunks suit a Family-of Five's suitcases for a real road-trip.
 Both feature 60/40 split folding seatbacks.

-- The Altima's torsion rod trunk lid is fully carpeted in that indoor-outdoor stuff, and it closes with less effort than the more taughtly sprung hard-plastic lined Passat lid.
+- The Altima's torsion rod trunk lid is fully carpeted in that indoor-outdoor stuff.
+It closes with less effort and greater serenity than the more tautly sprung, hard-plastic lined Passat lid.

 Grade: Altima: B+ Passat A-

 - Inside Altima the dash and most reachable surfaces are pliable.
 Grains are fine.
 Carpeting is dense.
 Switchgear isn't Infiniti Q70 refined, but is no less useful.
 That is imitation carbon fiber on the center console, though.

 Nissan's ELD instumentation bests the TFT clusters in Infiniti's a decade ago.
 All leather covered helms should be this nice to hold.
 The champagne satin finish of the spoke switches - Meh.